The equivalence of local-realistic and no-signalling theories: Local-realistic theories

-We require that for all systems $A $ and $B$ such that $A$ is a subsystem of $B$, and all noumenal states $N^{B} $ of $B$, the noumenal and phenomenal projections onto the system $A$ are related by the following commutation equation:
+The next axiom expresses the consistency between the noumenal and phenomenal projectors. \begin{axiom}[Relation between noumenal and phenomenal projectors] For all systems $A$ and $B $ such that $A$ is a subsystem of $B$, and all noumenal states $N^{B} $, the noumenal and phenomenal projections to system $A$ are related by the following commuting relation: